Understanding Dementia Neurological Assessments: How Doctors Diagnose Cognitive Impairment

 What if a neurological test suggests you might have dementia?

 If you’ve undergone a neurological assessment and the results suggest you may be cognitively impaired, there may be steps you can take to improve your prognosis.
 Mild cognitive impairment may not always result in full-fledged dementia, and some degree of mental function can sometimes be regained.
-You may be able to protect your cognitive health by adopting healthy habits like the following:
+You may be able to safeguard your cognitive health by adopting healthy habits like the following:

 - Exercising regularly